 “It’s really great for us,” says DuBois of the award.
 “It’s something that recognizes where we’ve been as well as affirms where we’re going.
 We’ve been focusing a lot more on developing new works that will have a long life beyond the Huntington.
 We’ve made a real effort in developing artists from our own backyard.”

 In addition to mounting a full season of professional productions each year, the company runs an educational program for 30,000 high school students.
-After funding and building the two theaters that make up the Calderwood Pavilion at the Boston Center for the Arts in 2004, the Huntington now serves 40 different local theater companies a year that lease the space.
+After funding and building the two theaters that make up the Calderwood Pavilion at the Boston Center for the Arts in 2004, the Huntington now serves 40 different local theater companies a year who lease the space.
 It also supports a two-year residency program for emerging writers.
 And while the Huntington legally separated from BU in 1986, the two institutions remain closely bound: BU leases the BU Theatre’s main stage to the Huntington rent-free and provides about 2 percent of its annual operating budget.
 In exchange, the Huntington provides numerous training opportunities for the University’s theater majors.

 “The founding of this institution was a vision of Boston University,” says Maso.
 “This award is a recognition that that trust by the University was well placed.”

 The Huntington will launch its 32nd season in September with the world premiere production of The Jungle Book, based on Rudyard Kipling’s collection of stories set in the Indian jungle and Walt Disney’s animated film of the same name.
-The musical will be produced in association with Chicago’s Goodman Theatre and is being adapted and directed by Tony winner Mary Zimmerman, who directed the Huntington’s 2011 production of Leonard Bernstein’s Candide.
+The musical will be produced in association with Chicago’s Goodman Theatre and is being adapted and directed by Tony-winner Mary Zimmerman, who directed the Huntington’s 2011 production of Leonard Bernstein’s Candide.

 Three BU alums are up for 2013 Tony awards.
 Frederick Zollo (CAS’75) is nominated as a producer in both the best play and best revival of a play categories for the new Nora Ephron drama Lucky Guy, starring Tom Hanks, and a revival of Lyle Kessler’s Orphans, starring Alec Baldwin.
-Also nominated are producers Jon B. Platt (CGS’74) in the best play category for The Testament of Mary and Allan S. Gordon (LAW’65) for best musical for Kinky Boots.
+Also nominated are producers Jon B. Platt (CGS’74) in the best play category for The Testament of Mary, and Allan S. Gordon (LAW’65) for best musical for Kinky Boots.

 Find a complete list of the Huntington Theatre Company’s 2013–2014 season here.